Harrison Bader Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 24th in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 25th in the league.

-- The Rangers surrender the fifth-fewest home runs in baseball (76 total, one per game).
+- Rangers pitchers combine to give up the fifth-fewest home runs in baseball (76 total, one per game).

-- His last appearance was on Saturday against the Toronto Blue Jays, when the righty tossed six innings, surrendering two earned runs while giving up six hits.
+- In his last appearance on Sunday, the righty tossed 2 1/3 innings against the Toronto Blue Jays, allowing six earned runs while surrendering six hits.

-- The 28-year-old has put up an ERA of 2.92, with 5.4 strikeouts per nine innings, in 16 games this season.
-Opponents are batting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.